grisu/gricli/src/main/resources/help/commands/print queue.md

 Displays all details about a queue.

-Beware that the queue you are querying about needs to be available for your currently setup environment (application, group,...).
+Beware that the queue you are querying about needs to be available for your currently setup environment (package, group,...).

 Parameters: